AntonioBerna/nn-rpi-logic-gates/README.md

 - on Linux using the command ```ip route | grep default```
 - on macOS using the command ```netstat -nr | grep default```

+>  [!NOTE]
-> **NOTE:** ```nmap``` is a very famous tool for carrying out port scanning, i.e. aimed at identifying open ports on a target computer or even on ranges of IP addresses, in order to determine which network services are available.
+> ```nmap``` is a very famous tool for carrying out port scanning, i.e. aimed at identifying open ports on a target computer or even on ranges of IP addresses, in order to determine which network services are available.
 For more information [click here](https://nmap.org/book/man.html).

 In short, depending on the type of method you decide to use, the Raspberry Pi always has the same IP address while remaining connected to the wifi network.
 So if for example I use ```arp -a``` among the list of devices connected to the wifi network we get: